gooddata/gooddata-ui-sdk/docs/migration.md

 -   BucketExecutor component is not present in SDK 8; use Execute component

+-   Visualization component is not present in SDK 8; use InsightView component instead

+    -   the insight to be shown can no longer be specified by its URI, use its identifier instead
+    -   the props were changed (see below)
+    -   detailed migration TBD

 #### Public API changes

 -   Charts no longer have the sdk prop